Space elevator: Climbers

 A space elevator cannot be an elevator in the typical sense (with moving cables) due to the need for the cable to be significantly wider at the center than at the tips.
 While various designs employing moving cables have been proposed, most cable designs call for the "elevator" to climb up a stationary cable.

 Climbers cover a wide range of designs.
 On elevator designs whose cables are planar ribbons, most propose to use pairs of rollers to hold the cable with friction.

 Climbers would need to be paced at optimal timings so as to minimize cable stress and oscillations and to maximize throughput.
 Lighter climbers could be sent up more often, with several going up at the same time.
 This would increase throughput somewhat, but would lower the mass of each individual payload.

 The horizontal speed, i.e. due to orbital rotation, of each part of the cable increases with altitude, proportional to distance from the center of the Earth, reaching low orbital speed at a point approximately 66 percent of the height between the surface and geostationary orbit, or a height of about 23,400 km.
-A payload released at this point would go into a highly eccentric elliptical orbit, staying just barely clear from atmospheric reentry, with the periapsis at the same altitude as LEO and the apoapsis at the release height.
+A payload released at this point would go into a highly eccentric elliptical orbit, staying just barely clear from atmospheric reentry, with the periapsis at the same altitude as low earth orbit (LEO) and the apoapsis at the release height.
 With increasing release height the orbit would become less eccentric as both periapsis and apoapsis increase, becoming circular at geostationary level.

 When the payload has reached GEO, the horizontal speed is exactly the speed of a circular orbit at that level, so that if released, it would remain adjacent to that point on the cable.
 The payload can also continue climbing further up the cable beyond GEO, allowing it to obtain higher speed at jettison.
 If released from 100,000 km, the payload would have enough speed to reach the asteroid belt.